The Local’s Guide to Spring in Whistler

 Dozens of people use the ski racks outside the lodge

 While many ski resorts in the Northern Hemisphere are closing up shop, skiing and snowboarding on Whistler Blackcomb continues well into late spring.
 And though Whistler’s been known to get the occasional surprise spring snowstorm, this time of year is all about sunshine, extra-long days on the mountain, and fast groomers.
-What’s not to love?

 Another perk?
 The lack of crowds.
 “With the longer days, Whistler Blackcomb stays open quite late, but the ski crowds are largely gone by mid-afternoon,” says Ian Bartley, Fairmont Gold supervisor.
-“Fast ski laps in the warm sunshine for a few hours after work are hard to beat, especially when you can ski right back onto the lift [without lines] every lap.”
+“Fast ski laps in the warm sunshine for a few hours after work are hard to beat, especially when you can ski right back onto the lift every lap.”

 Photo: Tourism Whistler / Justa Jeskova